kikitux/HelloWorld/README.md

 $
 ```

-After code modification, you can trigger a new run of the code as `vagrant provision --provision-with code`
+After code modification, you can trigger a new run of the code as `vagrant provision` to run all the scripts.

+On this project, the script that test the code is called `code`, so you can use `vagrant provision --provision-with code`

 ie: